Newsies: Production

 Walt Disney Pictures tapped its film financing partner, Touchwood Pacific Partners, to fund the production of the film.
 The production had a $15 million budget.
 Alan Menken's longtime collaborator, Howard Ashman, was too sick from AIDS to work with Menken on this film, and he would eventually die on March 14, 1991.
 Menken brought in lyricist Jack Feldman to help.

 The street scenes were filmed at Universal Studios, on the existing backlot New York Street area; this was the first feature to be filmed on the rebuilt New York Street set after the fire of 1990.

-During production, multiple cast members also wrote, directed, and starred in a satire horror short film named "Blood Drips Heavily on Newsie Square" (alternatively "Blood Drips Heavily on Newsies Square").
-Starring Mark David as Don Knotts, a disgraced actor wanting to star in Newsies for his big career comeback.
-After being rejected by director Kenny Ortega, Knotts decides to murder everyone involved in Newsies production; Including Ivan Dudynsky, Trey Parker, Max Casella, and Michael A. Goorjian.
+During production, multiple cast members also wrote, directed, and starred in a satire horror short film named Blood Drips Heavily on Newsie Square (alternatively Blood Drips Heavily on Newsies Square).
+The satire film featured Mark David as Don Knotts, a disgraced actor wanting to star in Newsies for his big career comeback; after being rejected by director Kenny Ortega, Knotts decides to murder everyone involved in Newsies production, including Ivan Dudynsky, Trey Parker, Max Casella and Michael A. Goorjian.